x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 - exchange-online
 - M365-email-calendar
 search.appverid: MET150
-description: Learn about deprecation of Basic Authentication in Exchange Online
+description: Learn about deprecation of Basic authentication in Exchange Online
 audience: Admin
 ---

-# Deprecation of basic authentication in Exchange Online
+# Deprecation of Basic authentication in Exchange Online

 For many years, applications have used Basic authentication (also known as Legacy authentication) to connect to servers, services, and API endpoints.
 Basic authentication simply means the application sends a username and password with every request, and those credentials are also often stored or saved on the device.
 Traditionally, Basic authentication is enabled by default on most servers or services, and is simple to set up.